Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation: Effect of a non--sinusoidal CPR

 In the following, we assume again a critical current equal to $I_c = 2\, \mu \text{A}$, just like in the previous section, and we adjust the junction transparency, $\tau$, i.e., the skewness of the CPR.
 In Fig.~\ref{Fig04}, we collect the gain (top panel), PS (middle panel), and Fourier spectra of the output voltage (bottom panel) \emph{versus} the pump power level, $P_{\text{pump}}$, at different $\tau=\{ 0.25, 0.5, 0.75, \text{ and } 0.99 \}$, see panels (a), (b), (c), and (d), respectively.
 The other parameters are: $\nu_{\text{sign}}=6.42\;\text{GHz}$, $\nu_{\text{pump}}=7\;\text{GHz}$, $P_{\text{sign}}=-100\;\text{dBm}$, and $I_{\text{bias}}=0$.
 In middle panels, the inset contains the CPR at the specific $\tau$ values considered and a sinusoidal profile, traced with a gray dashed curve.

 Comparing results as the CPR skewness increases (i.e., $\tau\to1$) we see qualitatively similar behaviors, that is, an increasing trend as $P_{\text{pump}}$ enlarges, until a chaotic response is set.
-As $\tau$ increases, the region of $\varphi$ values around $\varphi=0$ in which we can linearly approximate the CPR tends to progressively enlarge; we therefore expect mixing processes, which need the nonlinearity of the CPR, to be less and less efficient, i.e., the gain to be smaller, as $\tau\to 1$.
-This is clearly confirmed by overlaying several gain curves at different values of $\tau$ in a single plot, see Fig.~\ref{Fig05}(a): the increase in the skewness of the CPR leads to a decrease in the maximum achievable gain, but on the other hand to a widening of the pump amplitude range giving a non--chaotic response.
+As $\tau$ increases, the region of $\varphi$ values around $\varphi=0$ in which the linear approximation of the CPR progressively enlarges; therefore, mixing processes, which need the nonlinearity of the CPR, become less efficient as $\tau\to 1$.
+This is clearly confirmed by comparying several gain curves for different values of $\tau$ in Fig.~\ref{Fig05}(a): the increase in the skewness of the CPR leads to a decrease in the maximum achievable gain, but on the other hand to a widening of the pump amplitude range giving a non--chaotic response.
 Looking at the PS plots, we note also that the transition to the chaotic regime is gradually sharper as $\tau$ increases.
 This is also evident from the FT maps in the lower panels of this figure: in fact, the area of chaotic response, highlighted by the darker blue shades, for $\tau=0.99$ does not exhibit those patterns of more intense peaks at the stable/unstable transition, which are instead noticeable in the other cases (and that are increasingly more intense as $\tau$ decreases).

 There does not appear to be such a strong dependence on the frequency of the driving signal when changing $\tau$; in particular, even when choosing pump amplitudes just below the threshold beyond which a chaotic regime is established, a frequency sweep produces responses qualitatively similar to those shown in Fig.~\ref{Fig02}(b) (data not shown).